KKAPOOR30/Operating-Systems-Monitoring-Tool/README.md

 - Step 8: Testing, the code was run multiple times using many different types of inputs, and any bugs and issues found were fixed.

 ### Implementation
+3 Modules were created for this software.
+Each Module was resposnible for a different section of the tool.
+The 3 modules were:
+- ```cpuFunctions.h```: Contains all helper functions that deal with reading and writing data involving the CPU Utilization
+- ```coreFunctions.h```: Contains all helper functions that deal with reading and writing data involving the cores
+- ```memoryFunctions.h```: Constains all helper funtions that deal with reading and writing data involving the meory usage

+Functions implemented:
 - ```double getTotalMem();```: Returns the total memory in the computer in GB
 - ```double readMemoryUsed(double total_mem);```: Returns the memory being used by the computer in GB at the moment it is called
 - ```void displayMemoryGraph(double maxGB, int samples, double data[]);```: Prints the memory usage graph